Saisrinivas783/Agentic_AI/orchestratorAgent/PROJECT_STRUCTURE.md

 - Easy to visualize the entire workflow
 - Nodes are pure functions that transform state
 - Graph logic is isolated from API/HTTP concerns
+- `OrchestratorAgent` lives with the graph it wraps

 ```python
 # src/graph/workflow.py